pbasov/kof/README.md

 ## Collectors chart
 * opentelemetry-collectors - [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) configured to monitor logs and metrics and send them to a storage cluster

-To deploy operators and collectors to a `managedcluster` configure ingress names for storage vmauth in its values for the `motel-collectors` template.
+To deploy operators and collectors to a `clusterdeployment` configure ingress names for storage vmauth in its values for the `kof-collectors` template.

 ```
 kubectl apply -f demo/cluster/aws-managed.yaml